minhphan46/great_places/README.md

 This project is a starting point for a Flutter application.

-I learn store sqflite, camera, use map and store file
+I used store sqflite, camera, use map and store file